andi611/LibSVM-Classification/Readme.md

 - Split data into categorical and continuous and process them separately:
     - categorical features index = [1, 3, 5, 6, 7, 8, 9, 13]
     - continuous features index = [0, 2, 10, 11, 12]
-    - here I droped column index #4 (education num) since it is a dupicate of column index #3 (education)
+    - here I dropped column index #4 (education num) since it is a duplicate of column index #3 (education)
 - For categorical data:
-    - 8 categorical attributes are transformed into a 99 dimension one-hot feature vector
+    - 8 categorical attributes are transformed into a 99 dimension one-hot feature vector.
 - For continuous data:
-    - Normalize with maximum norm of that feature column
+    - Normalize with maximum norm of that feature column.
 - Re-concatenate categorical features and continuous features.
-- Write to LibSVM format.
+- Write the resulting feature into LibSVM format.